Skip to content

 ai-rulez list skills [flags]

-Flags: - --domain <name> (optional): List skills in specific domain only - --json (optional): Output as JSON - --verbose (optional): Show file details
+• --domain <name> / -d (optional): List skills in specific domain only

 Examples: